 Thus, In addition to the passport, a belated child care stipend was sufficient to send her to Chisipitie Girls School in the then pariah break away Rhodesia.

-But for me, the upshot of all this was that Claudia had an unused servants quarters at the other end of her courtyard.
+The upshot of all this was that Claudia had an unused servants quarters at the other end of her courtyard.
 These were perfect for my needs.

 I had found Claudia as a result of my search for a place to stay on those rare occasions when I came into the city on errands.
-The eight-hour drive from the lodge to the city almost always necessitated at least a one night lay over.
+The eight-hour drive from the lodge to the city always necessitated at least a one night lay over.

 As she sat next to me on the couch, Claudia set down her cup and twisting sideways, leaned back so that she lay her head on my lap.